About the School

 - Horseshoe lifebuoys

 Shantih complies with Maritime & Coastguard Agency Code 2 (Blue Code) for charter and meets the requirements of the Code of Practice for the Construction, Machinery, Equipment, Stability and Examination of Sailing Vessels, of up to 24 metres Load Line length, in commercial use and which do not carry cargo or more than 12 passengers, published by the Surveyor General’s Organisation of the Department of Transport.
 Navigators & General underwriting Zurich Policy ref 609561 Sailing School incorporating RYA Training Courses, Skippered Yacht Charter, Private & Pleasure.

-Sailing from Holyhead marina, with Snowdonia National Park as a backdrop, the fabulous Anglesey and North Wales coastline makes for a very attractive cruising ground.
+Sailing from Victoria Dock, Caernarfon, with Snowdonia National Park as a backdrop, the fabulous Anglesey and North Wales coastline makes for a very attractive cruising ground.

 Explore the many bays and coves of Anglesey and the Menai Straits.
 Both offer spectacular scenery and abundant wildlife – seals, dolphins and puffins to mention but a few.

 Anglesey is an excellent cruising ground as it offers sheltered sailing from any wind direction, which for training purposes is ideal as there are always bays for us to gain shelter and carry on with our training exercises.
 After a day’s sailing what better way to relax than spend the evening in one of the many local harbours or anchorages, sampling the island’s hospitality.

 On our training courses we tend to stay around the coast of Anglesey and the Menai Straits, in and out of the bays, up and down with the sails, concentrating on seamanship and training exercises.